martin-stone/hsv-alpha-color-picker-android/README.md

 * gives higher hue precision than a square picker of the same size.
 * allows easier selection of pure white than a circular picker.

+## Using the Library

+The library is on JCenter so you should only need to add the following to your build.gradle:

+    compile 'com.rarepebble:colorpicker:1.0.0'

 ## ColorPreference Usage

 Add the *colorpicker* library to your project and add the *ColorPreference* to your preference